qdm12/gluetun-wiki/setup/providers/protonvpn.md

 ### Wireguard only

 - `VPN_TYPE=wireguard`
 - `WIREGUARD_PRIVATE_KEY` is your 32 byte key in base64 format.
 The private key can be obtained by [generating a Wireguard configuration file](https://account.proton.me/u/0/vpn/WireGuard) and copy the displayed `PrivateKey` value.
-Note this value is the same for all ProtonVPN servers. 💁 [Guide on how to generate a configuration file](https://protonvpn.com/support/wireguard-configurations/)
+Note this value works for all ProtonVPN servers. 💁 [Guide on how to generate a configuration file](https://protonvpn.com/support/wireguard-configurations/)

 ## Optional environment variables